Tuesday, 11 February 2020

 The island is covered in a beautiful array of grasses and ferns as well as Rata forests and mega herbs.

-Although Lindsay and I didn’t climb to the top of the island to visit the albatross breeding colony, while exploring through a dwarf Rata thicket, we stumble upon a wee baby Hookers sea lion and its huge mum just dozing.
+Although Lindsay and I didn’t climb to the top of the island to visit the albatross breeding colony, we went exploring through a dwarf Rata thicket and stumble upon a wee baby Hookers Sea Lion and its huge mum just dozing.
 We didn’t dwell long for fear of stressing mum and bub - and especially because mum was massive and probably could have outrun us - and she had one eye on us!
+This thicket was a long way from the water and quite high on a cliff but the sea lions manage to haul themselves up here to birth and suckle their young.
+We saw sea lions much further inland later in the voyage.

 No comments: